Infrared & Health

 IR-C – Large-area long-wave radiators (panels)

-Practically the entire wall becomes warm here, whereby the surface temperature is usually only approx. 50 ° C. The emitted radiation is therefore in the far IR range (i.e. completely in the IR-C range).
+Practically the entire wall becomes warm here, whereby the surface temperature is usually only approx. 50 ° C. The emitted radiation is therefore in the far IR range (i.e., entirely within the IR-C spectrum).

 IR-B/C – Long wave radiator